ASkauen/ruby-on-rails-install-guide/README.md

 ```c
 sudo -u postgres createuser $(whoami) -s
 ```
-This will create a new user under the name of your computer.\

 &nbsp;\
-&nbsp;\
 **If you want to set a password:**
 * Get your username by running the following command:
 ```
 whoami
 ```
->*This will output your username*

 &nbsp;
 * Then, run the following command: